-[KR propose : 3. in regard to counterfeit trademarked goods, the simple removal of the trademark unlawfully affixed shall not be sufficient to permit the release of goods into the channels of commerce.]
+[KR propose : 3.
+In regard to counterfeit trademarked goods, the simple removal of the trademark unlawfully affixed shall not be sufficient to permit the release of goods into the channels of commerce.]

-[KR propose: Article 9bis.6

-In civil judicial proceedings concerning copyright or related rights infringement and trademark counterfeiting, each Party shall provide that its judicial authorities shall have the authority to order the seizure of allegedly infringing goods, materials, and implements relevant to the act of infringement, and, at least for trademark counterfeiting, documentary evidence relevant to the infringement.]

-[KR propose: Article 9bis.7
+[KR propose; ASN/AU/JP oppose: Article 9bis.7

-[KR propose: Each Party shall provide that in civil judicial proceedings concerning the enforcement of intellectual property rights, its judicial authorities shall have the authority to order the infringer to provide the right holder or the judicial authorities with information that the infringer possesses or controls regarding the persons or means involved in the production and distribution of the infringing goods or services and their channels of distribution.]
+Each Party shall provide that in civil judicial proceedings concerning the enforcement of intellectual property rights, its judicial authorities shall have the authority to order the infringer to provide the right holder or the judicial authorities with information that the infringer possesses or controls regarding the persons or means involved in the production and distribution of the infringing goods or services and their channels of distribution.]

-[KR/JP propose: Article 9bis.8
+[KR/JP/AU propose; ASN/IN oppose: Article 9bis.8

-Each Party shall provide that [JP/KR propose : in civil judicial proceedings concerning intellectual property rights,] its judicial authorities have the authority to impose sanctions on parties to the proceeding, their counsel, experts, or other persons subject to the court’s jurisdiction, for violation of judicial orders regarding the protection of confidential information produced or exchanged in a proceeding.]
+Each Party shall provide that in civil judicial proceedings concerning intellectual property rights, its judicial authorities have the authority to impose sanctions on parties to the proceeding, their counsel, experts, or other persons subject to the court’s jurisdiction, for violation of judicial orders regarding the protection of confidential information produced or exchanged in a proceeding.]

-[KR/JP propose: Article 9bis.9
+[KR/JP/AU propose; ASN/IN oppose: Article 9bis.9

-Each Party may permit the right holder or any other interested person to] use alternative dispute resolution procedures to resolve civil disputes concerning intellectual property rights.]
+Each Party may permit the [AU oppose : right holder or any other interested person to] use [AU propose : of] alternative dispute resolution procedures to resolve civil disputes concerning intellectual property rights.]

-[JP/KR propose: Article 9bis.10
+[JP/KR/AU propose ; ASN oppose: Article 9bis.10

-Provisional measures]
+Provisional Measures]

 [JP propose: 1.
 With respect to at least pirated copyright goods and counterfeit trademark goods, each Party shall provide that, in civil judicial proceedings, its judicial authorities have the authority to adopt provisional measures to order the seizure or other taking into custody of suspected goods, and of materials and implements relevant to the act of infringement, and documentary evidence, either originals or copies thereof, relevant to the infringement.]

-[KR propose: [JP oppose: 2.
-Each Party shall act on requests for provisional measures inaudita altera parte expeditiously.]
+[KR/AU propose;JP oppose: 2.
+Each Party shall provide that its judicial authorities have the authority to act on requests for provisional measures inaudita altera parte expeditiously.]

-[JP propose: 3.
-Each Party shall provide that its judicial authorities have the authority to require the applicant, with respect to provisional measures, to provide any reasonably available evidence in order to satisfy themselves with a sufficient degree of certainty that the applicant’s right is being infringed or that such infringement is imminent, and to order the applicant to provide a reasonable security or equivalent assurance set at a level sufficient to protect the defendant and to prevent abuse, and so as not to unreasonably deter recourse to such procedures.]]
+[KR/JP/AUpropose: 3.
+Each Party shall provide that its judicial authorities have the authority to require the applicant, with respect to provisional measures, to provide any reasonably available evidence in order to satisfy themselves with a sufficient degree of certainty [AU propose: that the applicant is the right holder and] that the applicant’s right is being infringed or that such infringement is imminent, and to order the applicant to provide a reasonable security or equivalent assurance set at a level sufficient to protect the defendant and to prevent abuse, and so as not to unreasonably deter recourse to such procedures.]

-[With regard to Border Measures, KR/JP proposes the following revised texts.]

-[JP/KR propose; ASN/IN oppose: SECTION 9ter
+[JP/KR/AU propose; ASN/IN oppose: SECTION 9ter

-Enforcement – Border Measures]
+ENFORCEMENT – BORDER MEASURES ]

-[JP/KR propose: Article 9ter.1
+[JP/KR/AU propose; ASN oppose: Article 9ter.1

-Suspension of IPR infringing goods by right holder’s request
+Suspension of IPR Infringing Goods by Right Holder’s Request

-Each Party shall adopt or maintain procedures with respect to import shipments under which a right holder may request its competent authorities to suspend the release of, at least, suspected counterfeit trademark or pirated copyright goods. ]
+Each Party shall adopt or maintain procedures with respect to import shipments under which a right holder may request its competent authorities to suspend the release of, [AU oppose: at least,] suspected counterfeit trademark or pirated copyright goods [AU propose: in accordance with Article 51 of TRIPS]. ]

+[AU propose: Definition

+“Competent authorities”; for purposes of this Chapter, unless otherwise specified, competent authorities includes the appropriate judicial, administrative, or law enforcement authorities under a Party’s law.]

-[JP/KR propose: Article 9ter.2
+[JP/KR/AU propose; ASN oppose: Article 9ter.2

-Applications for suspension or detention
+Applications for Suspension or Detention

 Each Party shall